 While enrolled at Triangle Cross, your loved one will explore many vocation and job options that fit his personality and gifts, as well as learn new skills and gain valuable work experience that can lead to his best career.
-Here’s an example of what your loved one may choose to do after enrolling in our vocational program at Triangle Cross Boys Ranch—become a Horse Trainer!
+Here’s an example of what your loved one may do after enrolling in our vocational experiences at Triangle Cross Boys Ranch—become a Horse Trainer!

 What is Horsemanship/Horse Training?

 A horse trainer is a professional who instructs and prepares horses for racing, riding, showing or policing.
 This involves working with horses to help them adapt to human contact, respond to commands, communicate with the rider and control behavioral issues.
 Horse trainers focus on the horse’s exercise, nutrition, relationship with their rider, and overall well-being.
 Horse trainers also teach riders how to work with the horses.
 1

 Personality and Skills needed:

 Horse trainers are investigative and enterprising.
 Horse trainers tend to be predominantly investigative, so they are quite interested people who often like to spend time alone with their thoughts.
 They also tend to be enterprising, which means that they are usually quite natural leaders who thrive at influencing and persuading others.
 2

 A horse trainer analyzes a horse’s behavior and uses this information to correct problems such as kicking, biting, dominance assertion, and head tossing.
 This could mean that trainers are bitten, kicked, or thrown off the horse.
 Trainers also assess other behaviors like nervousness, restlessness, and bolting.
 Trainers use different methods to get horses to respond to them such as giving them treats, or other forms of positive reinforcement when the horse does something well.
 To get the horses used to human contact, trainers will use their voice and physical contact.
 2